tuskacten/ptuddn-2025/readme.md

-# Sample Project
+# GKE sample application with ArgoCD

+- Status: Ready to deploy

 GitOps project, based on ArgoCD.
 App of apps deployment style.
+The project enables Config Connector for managing Google Cloud resources through Kubernetes.

-Use as reference.
+Use as reference or for testing purposes.

 ## GKE cluster